 What is the expected timeline implementation of the Act in 2013-2014?

 - August 1, 2013: Industry entities will begin collecting the required data.

-- After May 2014: Physicians & industry will be permitted to register on CMS Open Payments website.
+- July 2014: Physicians will be permitted to register on CMS Open Payments website.
 This will allow them to review CMS reported information.

 - September 30, 2014: First public reports